arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 **Retrospectives**

+Retrospectives are an opportunity to consolidate learning and to agree improvement activities before each new sprint begins.
+They help to ensure that a delivery team can adapt in order to maximise the flow of value to users.

+Best practices:

 - attend a retrospective at the end of each sprint
 - before attending a retrospective, reflect on what went well in the last sprint and what went less well
 - express your opinions honestly in the retrospective whilst respecting other people's feelings